 A Friendly City with Affordable Living

 Southern hospitality is no joke, and Savannah is a great example.
-Recognized as one of the friendliest cities in the world, Savannah is full of pleasant locals who are known for their affable nature.
+Savannah is full of pleasant locals who are known for their affable nature.
 Why is everyone so happy here?
 Maybe it’s the fact that the cost of living in Savannah is 6% lower than the national average.
 Or that the median home price is $145,100, which is 4.8% lower than the Georgia average.
 Regardless, the welcoming community and affordable living are but a few reasons why Savannah’s population has steadily grown since 2010.

 It’s Easy to Get Around

 Savannah is a very pedestrian-friendly locale.
 With so many attractions grouped in small areas throughout the city, it’s easily one of the South’s most walkable cities!
 Not to mention, Savannah is rated as a bike-friendly community by the League of American Bicyclists and has a unique bike-loan system.
 People moving to Savannah will also enjoy the city’s great public transportation, including the 15 public bus routes and free shuttle service that runs every ten minutes.
 However you prefer to commute, Savannah can accommodate you!

 A Great Place to Retire

 With affordable housing, warm temperatures year-round, and a spot on the list of America’s best cities to retire, it’s no surprise that Savannah is a top destination for retirement.
 Not only does the city have tons of retirement communities, but there are also senior-catered programs like Senior Citizens Inc and Learning Center available.
 Retirees moving to Georgia can also enjoy the free tuition the state offers at state colleges and universities for individuals over the age of 65!

 The Downtown District Packs Real History